angelosdimakos/Ideas_Logger/exports/AI  Meta.md

 - **Execution Strategy**: Need to calculate Halstead scores with radon to ensure that code complexity remains low, and if not, refactor module into different classes.

 ## 2025-04-05
+- **AI System Design**: Need to begin taking integration testing more seriously, in order to validate what GUI actions lead to in terms of file operations.
 - **AI System Design**: Created project scaffold to enable rapid development of projects.
 - **Tooling & Automation**: Will need to flesh out refactor guard to have a lightweight tool capable of assisting with code refactoring suggestions and log creationg for LLM ingestion.
 - **AI System Design**: Different design patterns adopted from software engineering principles can be adopted to enable easier maintainability, extensibility and readibility.